GGS-ORG/ggs-contrib/docs/proposing-a-change.md

 ggs.wiki uses GitHub to store and control its content.
-If you already familiar with git and knbow how to create pull request then you can skip this article.
+If you already familiar with git and know how to create pull request then you can skip this article.

 ## Proposing a change...